 Revance Clinical Program Update:

 Product candidate DaxibotulinumtoxinA For Injection (RT002) has been evaluated in a Phase 2 head-to-head, active comparator study (BELMONT), completed last year in Canada, for the treatment of Glabellar Lines.
 Positive interim 6-month results were presented by Dr. Jean Carruthers, as a late-breaker at the 2015 AAD meeting.
-The company is preparing to initiate a Phase 3 program in the second half of 2016.

 For the latest information regarding our clinical development programs, please see our public filings with the Securities and Exchange Commissions, as well as the press releases we issue, or visit www.clinicaltrials.gov